dansmyers/PredictiveModeling/Sprint-4-Generative_AI/README.md

 - **Deontological ethics**, associated with Immanuel Kant, which is about articulating and following universal moral guidelines and emphasizes the inherent worth of all people.

-- **Consequentialist ethics**, associatd with John Stuart Mill's principle of utilitarianism, which judges acts by their outcomes, not intentions, and seeks the greatest good for the most people.
+- **Consequentialist ethics**, associated with John Stuart Mill's principle of utilitarianism, which judges acts by their outcomes, not intentions, and seeks the greatest good for the most people.

 Now consider the following prompt:

-> How would a follower of each of the three main ethical philosophies advocate for the ethical development and use of artificial intelligence in society?
-What arguments would each philosopher make?
+> How would a follower of each of these three ethical philosophies advocate for the ethical development and use of artificial intelligence in society?
+Give examples of the **specific arguments** that each philosopher might make.

 Your paper should have an introduction, a conclusion, and a section for each of the three philosophies.
-Within each section, you should give an overview of the philosophy, how it approaches the question of ethical behaviors, its strengths and weaknesses compared to the other philosophies, and a discussion of how that philosophy would evaluate artificial intelligence, including examples of the kind of arguments it would make.
+Within each section, you should give an overview of the philosophy, how it approaches the question of ethical behaviors, and a discussion of how that philosophy would evaluate artificial intelligence, including examples of the kind of arguments it would make.

 Tips:

 - This article is an "explainer", not a "formal academic essay" - whatever that means.
-Write something that your mom would actually want to read.
+Don't be boring!

 - You're probably going to start by pasting the prompt into ChatGPT.
 That's fine and it will give you a starting point, but it's not going to give you the finished product.